 If you want a new twist on an old favorite this chili recipe is a must!
 Grass-fed bison gives this chili a healthy lean twist that is really yummy.
 You can make this a day ahead, reheat, and serve.
 In fact it tastes better when the flavors are allowed to sit for at least one day.
 I have also made this chili with beer instead of wine, your choice!
 If you serve this for a large party, accompany it with a simple salad, like our Roasted Organic Beet Salad with Aged Goat Cheese Recipe.

 - 3-4 tablespoons extra-virgin olive oil

 - 1 large green bell pepper, seeded and chopped

 - 4 to 6 cloves garlic, smashed and chopped

 - 1 cup of red wine

-- 1 1/2 cups of red kidney beans (fresh preferred, soaked overnight if necessary (read package instructions), most canned foods contain a BPA liner)
+- 1 1/2 cups of red kidney beans (fresh preferred, soaked overnight, read package instructions), or packaged or canned bean without the BPA liner)